All India Radio

 All India Radio (AIR), also known as Akashvani (lit.
 'Voice from the sky' or 'Oracle'), is India's state-owned public radio broadcaster.
 Founded in 1936, it operates under the Ministry of Information and Broadcasting and is one of the two divisions of Prasar Bharati.
 Headquartered at the Akashvani Bhavan in New Delhi, it houses the Drama Section, FM Section, and National Service.
 It also serves as the home of the Indian television station Doordarshan Kendra.

-All India Radio is the largest radio network in the world in terms of the number of languages broadcast, the socioeconomic diversity it serves, and the scale of its broadcasting organisation.
+All India Radio is one of the largest radio network in the world in terms of the number of languages broadcast, the socioeconomic diversity it serves, and the scale of its broadcasting organisation.
 AIR's domestic service includes 420 stations nationwide, covering nearly 92% of India's geographic area and 99.19% of its population, with programming available in 23 languages and 179 dialects.